 Peter is the only full-time freelance Go promoter in the UK.
 He offers workshops for complete beginners, with no prior knowledge of the game required.
 Most of his time is spent in schools and colleges, but he works with a wide variety of other organisations, public and corporate.
 Recent clients include:

 Tony started working full time on Go in 2004, but has plenty of previous experience promoting and teaching the game.
-He was BGA Secretary for many years and was elected to the executive of the European Go Federation in 2000, serving a period as President.
+He was Secretary to our Association for many years and served on the Executive of the European Go Federation from 2000 to 2013, serving a period as President.
 He is an amateur 3 dan player having learned the game over 30 years ago.
 He lives in Reading.

 The KisekiGo web site, kisekigo.com, describes Tony’s introductory workshops and his sessions for players who have just started to play Go and who want to know more.